 His demonstration of love & kindness enabled me to carry on his tradition, and my five boys have all watched me make my wife breakfast for many years.
 That’s three generations of “I love you” in action, not just words.

-When all is said and done, though, the most important key to emotional safety, by far, is relationship security.
+When all is said and done, though, the third and most important key to emotional safety, by far, is relationship security.
 This cannot be stressed enough, as a woman who senses her relationship is at risk can never open her heart to intimacy.
 Those two things are polar opposites that never meet.
 Threatening divorce, walking-out, or consistently repeating the mantra that “this will never work” is the equivalent of taking a sledge-hammer to your relationship.
 If you want any meaningful change, and meaningful growth and connection, a woman must feel that you will never leave her side, ever.
 That her mistakes and failures will never turn you off, and that her best is the only best you ever want.

 This doesn’t mean that you can’t get your needs met, or that you do whatever she says, or that you settle for lackluster effort.
 I have plenty of blog posts on setting boundaries, and requesting change.
 But what this does mean is that while building and creating a relationship, with all its challenges and disagreements and fights, never does she feel that the relationship itself is in question.
 Otherwise, she shuts down, and the whole relationship then shuts down.